ryrob30/mobile-services.en/help/using/acquisition-main/c-marketing-links-builder/t-create-edit-adobe-links/t-create-edit-adobe-links.md

       The following preset tags are available:

       * **Custom Context Data**
         Specify the key and value.
 If you add custom context data, you must create a processing rule.
-For more information, see <!--REKHA <a href="https://docs.adobe.com/content/help/en/analytics/admin/admin-tools/processing-rules/processing-rules.html" format="https" scope="external"> Processing Rules</a>. -->
+For more information, see [Processing rules overview](https://docs.adobe.com/content/help/en/analytics/admin/admin-tools/processing-rules/processing-rules.html). -->

       * **Source**
         Specify the original referrer, such as "newsletter" or "homepage."